All-Natural Relief - 14 ppm & 40% More Potent

-"The data suggests that Suvida's Essential Silver is at least two to three times more effective depending on the bacteria tested than the commercial collodial silver products tested."
+"Data suggests that Suvida's Essential Silver is at least two to three times more effective, depending on the bacteria tested, than the commercial collodial silver products that were also tested."

 David Revelli, Microbiologist, Brigham Young University

-"Essential Silver is my go-to product for when I get a cold sore or sore throat - I recover much quicker when using it.
-It's great to have infection forming before it gets."
+"Essential Silver is my go-to product for when I get cold sores or a sore throat.
+It works to treat the infection forming and helps keep symptoms at bay and from worsening.
+I recover much quicker when using it."

-"Results suggest that Essential Silver is a broad spectrum anti0microbial agent...able to effectively stop the growth of, and in fact kill, a variety of bacteria."
+"Results suggest that Essential Silver is a broad spectrum antimicrobial agent...able to effectively stop the growth of, and in fact kill, a variety of bacteria."